MemeDistributionCo/ComBot/README.md

 ## Features:
 - Allows users to choose what features they would like to add to their bot through the use of self contained plugins.
 - Allow creators to create plugins for public use
+- Built in permission system which binds permissions to users and roles.
+Replaceable by other plugins.
+- Restart and Shutdown bot from Discord

 ## Planned Features:
-- Built in permission system
-- Sync permissions with roles
 - Plugin distribution
-- Restart bot from Discord

 ## How to add a plugin: